openatx/uiautomator2/README.md

   d(text="Add new", instance=0)  # which means the first instance with text "Add new"
   ```

-  In addition, uiautomator provides a list-like API (similar to jQuery):
+  In addition, uiautomator2 provides a list-like API (similar to jQuery):

   ```python
   # get the count of views with text "Add new" on current screen